-The Relevant experience of the collaborating team must be included in the track record statement on the application form.
+Relevant experience must be included in the track record statement on the application form.

 Any related outputs (eg publications, industry reports, heath policies and guidelines) can be noted.

 12. Are copies of CVs and ethics required?

 No. The information in the application template will be sufficient and should not require any further attachments.
 If you are successful, ethics approval will be required then.